 An experienced Toronto criminal lawyer can help you make sense of the criminal justice system.
-More importantly, a domestic violence lawyer like Shayan Shaffie can help you obtain to the best possible outcome in your case.
-This can include an outright withdrawal of your charge(s), a withdrawal of the charge(s) on entering a peace bond, or a full acquittal after trial.
+More importantly, a domestic violence lawyer like Shayan Shaffie can help you obtain the best possible outcome in your case.
+This can include an outright withdrawal of your domestic charges, successfully negotiating a peace bond, or a full acquittal after trial.

 Historical Sexual Assault

 The recent increase in attention paid to crimes of sexual violence (#metoo, #timesup) has translated into significant changes in how crimes of sexual violence are investigated, prosecuted and even proven in courts of law.
 Bill C-75, for example, has given complainants in sexual assault prosecutions standing to hire counsel and challenge the introduction of once presumptively admissible evidence - a fist in Canadian criminal law.